 Skipness point is a rugged and beautiful stretch of coastline overlooking the entrance to Loch Fyne on one side and the Kilbrannan Sound on the other with the undulations and peaks of Arran a few miles across the water.

 It was here, in school holidays, that Tim would enjoy spending time working a few creels.
-(A “creel” is a wickerwork (now metal framed) cage used for laying down on the seabed to catch lobster, crab and langoustine, hence the name Creelers Restaurant.
-In 1983, following the birth of their son, Tim graduated to working on trawlers, latterly owning his own creel boat, the Margaret Eliza, named after their daughter.
+(A “creel” is a wickerwork (now metal framed) cage used for laying down on the seabed to catch lobster, crab and langoustine, hence the name Creelers.
+In 1983, following the birth of their son, Tim graduated to working on trawlers, latterly owning his first creel boat, the Margaret Eliza, named after their daughter.

 Fran James was brought up on Loch Creran a little north of Oban.
 After their marriage, she and Tim moved to the estate at Skipness and whilst Tim fished as far afield as the Sound of Harris, Barra Head and other Hebridean islands, Fran brought up their two children in the idyllic surrounds of Kintyre.
 In 1987 Tim moved his fishing operations closer to home and started to fish out of Tarbert, Loch Fyne, the waters of Arran and the Kilbrannan sound.